Department of Electrical and Electronic Engineering

 Paolo Attilio Pegoraro was born in Arzignano (VI) in 1976.
 He received, summa cum laude, the MS degree in Telecommunication Engineering and the PhD in Electronic and Telecommunication Engineering from the University of Padua, respectively in 2001 and 2005.

 assistant professor from 2015 to 2018.
-Since 2016 he is in charge of the courses “Automatic Measurement Systems” (Sistemi Automatici di Misura) and "Data Acquisition Technologies" for the Laurea Magistrale in Electronic Engineering and of the course “Measurements and Cybersecurity for Smart Grid” for the Laurea Magistrale in Computer Engineering, Cybersecurity and Artificial Intelligence (CECAI).
+He is in charge of the courses "Measurement Systems for Information Engineering" for the Laurea degree in Electronic, Computer and Telecommunication Engineering, “Automatic Measurement Systems” (Sistemi Automatici di Misura) for the Laurea Magistrale in Electronic Engineering and “Measurements and Cybersecurity for Smart Grid” for the Laurea Magistrale in Computer Engineering, Cybersecurity and Artificial Intelligence (CECAI).

 He is a senior member of IEEE, IEEE Instrumentation and Measurement Society (for IMS, he serves also a member of the technical committee TC 39, Measurement for power systems) and Italian Association GMEE.
 He is also member of IET TC 38 – Instrument transformers WG 47.
 He is member of the working group on Energy of IEEE European Public Policy Committee (EPPC).